pku-truisa/ChampSim-Object/tracer/pin-object/README.md

     make
     $PIN_ROOT/pin -t obj-intel64/champsim-object_tracer.so -- <your program here>

-The tracer has three options you can set:
+The tracer has four options you can set:
 ```
 -o
-Specify the output file for your trace.
+Specify the output file for your insrction trace.
-The default is default_trace.champsim
+The default is champsim_instruction.trace

+-m
+Specify the output file for your memory object trace.
+the default is champsim_memobject.trace

 -s <number>
 Specify the number of instructions to skip in the program before tracing begins.